PlainsightAI/legacy-docs/ingress-api.md

 ### POST /v1/mobile/events

-Mobiles devices can create 'events' that fire on a cadence specified in their configuration.
+Mobile devices can create "events" that fire on a cadence specified in their configuration.
 Events send information on a device's location, power and activity state, as well as timestamped readings of nearby beacons and wifis.
-Since events fire 'updates', or data readings, in FIFO order, downstream data processing can assume each new update is the most recent.
-Lastly, updates do not include event configuration info, properties or attributes, unless one of those values has changed since the last update.
+Since events fire "updates", or data readings, in FIFO order, downstream data processing can assume each new update is the most recent.
+Lastly, updates do not include event configuration, device properties or user attributes unless one of them has changed since the last update.

 > POST request of event sensor data within a collection period: